rajascript/uppyReactNode/README.md

 ## Running server only

 ```
-//inside server directory run this command on terminal.
+//inside repo directory run this command on terminal.

 npm run server